 d) maintaining low speed for disc

 Explanation: In an energy meter we can minimise or eliminate the self braking action by keeping the disc speed as low as possible at full load condition.
 This is achieved by maintaining the flux due to the current coil smaller than that due to the shunt coil.
-Figure below shows the compensating device.
+The figure below shows the compensating device.

 9. Overload compensating devices is _________